 To use Thunderbird's import pst wizard, you must use an older version of Thunderbird, because the wizard is disabled for Outlook in Thunderbird version 38 and newer versions.
 Install version 31.8, import your data, then upgrade to the latest version of Thunderbird via the built-in update mechanism.
 If you do not have it installed, there are alternatives as noted below.

 Whether you’re looking for a solution to migrate your emails from pst to mbox or switching to Thunderbird, there are the steps to import pst to Thunderbird.

-Outlook will store your .pst and .ost files somewhere in the application data folder for your Windows user: see the Microsoft Office site for the locations for Outlook 2007, Outlook 2010, and Outlook 2013 for example.
+Outlook stores your .pst and .ost files somewhere in the application data folder for your Windows user: see the Microsoft Office site for the locations for Outlook 2007, Outlook 2010, and Outlook 2013 for example.
 You will probably have at least two mail files, both of which will need to be imported into Thunderbird.
 Whether they are in PST (outlook.pst, archive.pst) or OST (outlook.ost) format depends on what type of mail server and which version of Outlook you are using.

-Download and install PST Walker.
+Download and install or run portable version of PST Viewer (pstwalker.exe).